laymonage/slides-student-maintainer/slides.md

 I already knew about GSoC at that point, and since I've learned a bit of Django, I was curious about Django's ideas for GSoC that year.

-Notice how it says **in no particular order**.
+Notice how it says at the bottom, **in no particular order**.
 Well it just so happened that the first item on the list was:

 **A cross-database JSONField!**